 Course requirements for an endorsement without a Master's degree are the same as for a Master's degree.
-The endorsement program is for candidates who have already earned a Master's of Education from Concordia University, Nebraska with another emphasis and now need the administrative certification.
+The endorsement program is for candidates who have already earned a Master of Education from Concordia University, Nebraska with another emphasis and now need the principal endorsement.